kube-rs/website/docs/controllers/optimization.md

 Graph shows how a `5s` debounce acts on reconciliation loads for various workloads (via 4 different controllers) in a cluster with ~1500 pods (the second blue line indicates a deployment of the controller that enabled debounce).

-See the documentation for [Config::debounce] for more information.
+See the documentation for [controller::Config] for more information.

 ### Reconciler Concurrency